ungoogled-software/ungoogled-chromium/DESIGN.md

 Packaging consists of packaging types; each type has differing package outputs and invocation requirements.
 Some packaging types divide the building and package generation steps; some have it all-in-one.
 The current packaging types are as follows:

+* `archlinux` - Generates a PKGBUILD that downloads, builds, and packages Chromium.
+Unlike other packaging types, this type does not use the buildspace tree; it is a standalone script that automates the entire process.
-* `debian` - Builds Debian `.deb.` packages for Debian and derivative systems.
+* `debian` - Generates `debian` directories for building `.deb.` packages for Debian and derivative systems.
 There are different variants of Debian packaging scripts known as *flavors*.
 The current flavors are:
     * `standard` - For building with a derivative of the `linux_rooted` base bundle.
     * `minimal` - For building with a derivative of the `linux_portable` base bundle.
-* `linux_simple` - Builds a compressed tar archive for Linux.
+* `linux_simple` - Generates two shell scripts for Linux.
+The first applies patches and builds Chromium.
+The second packages the build outputs into a compressed tar archive.
-* `macos` - Builds a `.dmg` for macOS.
+* `macos` - Generates a shell script for macOS to build Chromium and package the build outputs into a `.dmg`.

 The directories in `resources/packaging` correspond to the packaging type names.
 The only exception is `shared`, which is reserved for files shared among multiple packaging types.